goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 2. TRPO
 3. PPO

-I am skipping over many other intersting and amazing algorithms like [Q-Learning](https://en.wikipedia.org/wiki/Q-learning#:~:text=Q%2Dlearning%20can%20identify%20an,taken%20in%20a%20given%20state.), [DQN](https://docs.pytorch.org/tutorials/intermediate/reinforcement_q_learning.html), [Actor-critic](https://en.wikipedia.org/wiki/Actor-critic_algorithm) etc. As they are not relevant to this section.
+I am skipping over many other interesting and amazing algorithms like [Q-Learning](https://en.wikipedia.org/wiki/Q-learning#:~:text=Q%2Dlearning%20can%20identify%20an,taken%20in%20a%20given%20state.), [DQN](https://docs.pytorch.org/tutorials/intermediate/reinforcement_q_learning.html), [Actor-critic](https://en.wikipedia.org/wiki/Actor-critic_algorithm) etc. As they are not relevant to this section.
 I still implore you to explore them through the links I have provided to get a better, broader and deeper grasp of RL.

 Before we move to the next section, I want to talk about a question that baffled me when I started learning about RL.